 The country

-The Central African Republic, gaining independence from France in 1960, is a landlocked country within the interior of the African continent.
+The Central African Republic (CAR), gaining independence from France in 1960, is a landlocked country within the interior of the African continent.
 The central African country borders Chad, Sudan, South Sudan, the Democratic Republic of Congo, the Republic of Congo and Cameroon.
 Its capital is Bangui.
 The Central African Republic covers a land area of 622,984 square kilometers.
-As of 2025, the country has an estimated population of around 5.3 million people.
-The Central African Republic (CAR) is one of the world’s poorest and least developed states.
+As of 2026, the country has an estimated population of around 6.6 million people.
+CAR is one of the world’s poorest and least developed states.

 The humanitarian situation

-With one-fifth of its population forced to flee, the Central African Republic is the country with the third highest level of forced displacement in Africa, after South Sudan and Sudan.
-Most refugees have fled to Cameroon and the Democratic Republic of Congo.
+However, as one-sixth of the population has been forced to flee, CAR remains the country with the third-highest level of forced displacement in Africa, after Sudan and South Sudan.
+Most refugees have fled to Cameroon, the Democratic Republic of Congo, and Chad.

 CAR has one of the lowest life expectancies in the world at only 54 years.
 Infant mortality rates are among the highest in the world, and pregnant women are at high risk of death or serious illness due to a lack of gynecologists.
 According to the World Health Organization (WHO) and the CAR Ministry of Health, less than half of health care facilities in the country are fully operational, and there are 0.6 doctors for every 10,000 people - one of the lowest ratios in the world.

-Flooding from both rain and rivers remains a constant risk for several parts of the country, overshadowing other types of humanitarian shocks and vulnerabilities.
-In 2024, at least 32,000 people were hit by flooding.
+Flooding from rain and rivers poses a constant threat to many parts of the country, overshadowing other types of humanitarian shocks and vulnerabilities.
+Last year, flooding affected more than 7,000 people, following at least 32,000 people affected by flooding the previous year.
 In 2023, more than 85,000 people were affected by floods, a slight decrease compared to the previous year.
-More than 100,000 people were exposed to flooding in 2022.
+Over 100,000 people were exposed to flooding in 2022.

 In 2024, there were 2.8 million people in need of humanitarian assistance and protection in the Central African Republic, a decrease of 18 percent compared to 2023.
 In that year, 3.4 million people, including around 1.4 million children, were in need of humanitarian relief.
 In 2024, humanitarian agencies reached 1.7 million women, men and children, according to OCHA.